cscart/docs/en/user_guide/look_and_feel/themes/elements_style.rst

 To change the style (font, color) of some design elements (links, text, etc.):

 1. In the Administration panel, go to **Design → Themes**.
-2. In the currently used theme click the **Theme editor** button next to the layout you want to change.
+2. In the currently used theme click the **Theme editor** button near the layout you want to edit.

 .. image:: img/elements_01.png
     :align: center